mmcken3/sidecar-demo/README.md

 ### What is The Sidecar

-It is a data dog agent in a docker container running along side of your services that you can send metrics to using UDP.
+It is a data dog agent in the form of a docker container running along side of your services that you can send metrics to using UDP.
 The sidecar will then do the aggredation and sending of those metrics to datadog for you.